Avanade/Beef/docs/Entity-Entity-Config.md

-# 'Entity' object (entity-driven)
+# 'Entity' object (entity-driven) - YAML/JSON

-The **Entity** is used as the primary configuration for driving the entity-driven code generation.
+The `Entity` is used as the primary configuration for driving the entity-driven code generation.

 A YAML configuration [example](../samples/My.Hr/My.Hr.CodeGen/entity.beef.yaml) for a _standard_ entity is as follows:
 ``` yaml